 This course offers reading and analysis of representative masterpieces from a variety of regions and epochs, from ancient cultures to the Renaissance era.
-Prerequisite: A "C" grade in ENG 1001 and 1002 (May be taken concurrently with ENG 1002 upon consent of the Dean).
-IAI: H3 906.
+Prerequisite: A "C" grade in ENG 1001 and 1002 (May be taken concurrently with ENG 1002 upon consent of the Dean). ÌAI: H3 906.

 LIT 2010.
 Survey of American Literature II.
-3 hrs.

-A continuation of the survey described for LIT 2000 from 1855 to the present.
+3 hrs.A continuation of the survey described for LIT 2000 from 1855 to the present.
 A consideration of representative major writers, the significance of their contributions and influence is covered.
 Attention is also given to the social economic, and political milieu and influences upon literature.
 Prerequisite: A "C" grade or better in ENG 1001 and 1002 (May be taken concurrently with ENG 1002 upon consent of the Dean).
 IAI: H3 915.

 LIT 2011.
 Major English Writers II.
 3 hrs.

-A continuation of the subject material offered in Chief English Writers 2001, beginning with writers of the Romantic period and concluding with writers of the twentieth century.
-Prerequisite: A "C" grade or better in ENG 1001 and 1002 (May be taken concurrently with ENG 1002 upon consent of the Dean).
+A continuation of the subject material offered in LIT 2001: Major English Writers I, beginning with writers of the Romantic period and concluding with writers of the twentieth century.
+Prerequisite: A "C" grade or better in ENG 1001 and 1002 (May be taken concurrently with ENG 1002 upon consent of the Instructor and the Dean).
 IAI: H3 913.